AdobeDocs/id-service.en/help/introduction/match-rates.md

 ## ID synchronization with Adobe Media Optimizer {#section-642c885ea65d45ffb761f78838735016}

 [!DNL Adobe Media Optimizer] is an exception to the iFrame-based ID synchronization process.
-Because [!DNL Media Optimizer] is a trusted domain, ID syncs take place from the parent page rather than in the [!DNL Destination Publishing iFrame].
+Because [!DNL Media Optimizer] is a trusted domain, ID syncs take place from the parent page rather than in the [!UICONTROL Destination Publishing iFrame].
 During synchronization, the ID service calls [!DNL Media Optimizer] at `cm.eversttech.net`, which is a legacy domain name used by [!DNL Media Optimizer] prior to its acquisition by Adobe.
 Sending data to [!DNL Media Optimizer] helps improve match rates and is automatic for ID service customers using version 2.0 (or higher).
 See also, [Media Optimizer Cookies](https://marketing.adobe.com/resources/help/en_US/whitepapers/cookies/cookies_media_optimizer.html).

 >[!MORE_LIKE_THIS]
 >